-As a result of the COVID-19 outbreak, many of us are experiencing increased concern for our health, the health of our loved ones, as well as how the economy and society are affected.
+As a result of the COVID-19 outbreak, many of us are experiencing increased concern for our health, the health of our loved ones, as well as how the economy and society are being affected.
 At the same time, social distancing and other measures have seen people isolated from their everyday routines and social situations.

 Braive is a digital health platform that offers e-learning programs designed to help individuals tackle specific mental challenges.
-In this post, Braive’s Founder and Chief Psychologist, Henrik Haaland Jahren talks to us about the unique challenges the pandemic poses to our mental health, and how we can use digital CBT (cognitive behavioral therapy) to tackle them.
+In this post, Braive founder and chief psychologist, Henrik Haaland Jahren talks to us about the unique challenges the pandemic poses to our mental health, and how we can use digital CBT (cognitive behavioral therapy) to tackle them.

 Braive has developed a new, customized CBT program to help people maintain good mental health during the ongoing coronavirus situation.
 The program is offered completely free of charge through Benify's benefits and engagement platform.
 Therefore, over two million users worldwide have access to free CBT treatment to combat COVID-19 related concerns.

 Henrik, tell us briefly about the new CBT program and how it came about.

 The program is called Staying Sane through Covid-19, and it came about as a result of the current situation caused by the pandemic, which risks having a long-term effect on people’s mental health.
-We wanted to develop a program that gives people practical tools for maintaining good mental health, partly by maintaining helpful routines during these times, and partly by being better equipped to handle any concerns that the situation brings.
+We wanted to develop a program that gives people practical tools for maintaining strong mental health, partly by maintaining helpful routines during these times, and partly by being better equipped to handle any concerns that the situation brings.

 How can CBT treatment help people manage their concerns?